University of Wyoming: Prexy's Pasture

 Prexy's Pasture is a large grassy area located within a ring of classroom and administrative buildings and serves as the center mall of the campus.
 The name is attributed to an obscure rule that the university president, or "prexy", is given exclusive use of the area for livestock grazing.
 During the administration of Arthur G. Crane, the name "Prexy's Pasture" was formally declared.
 Prexy's, as it is often called today, is also known for the unique pattern formed by concrete pathways that students and faculty use to cross it.

 When the University of Wyoming first opened its doors in 1887, Prexy's Pasture was nothing more than an actual pasture covered in native grasses.
 The football team played their games there until 1922, when Corbett Field opened at the southeast corner of campus.
-Over time, as the needs of the university has changed, the area has been altered and redesigned.
-The original design was established in 1924, and in 1949, the area was landscaped with Blue Spruce and Mugo Pine.
+Over time, as the needs of the university have changed, the area has been altered and redesigned.
+The original design was established in 1924, and in 1949, the area was landscaped with blue spruce and mugo pine.
 In February 1965, the board of trustees decided to construct the new science center on the west side of Prexy's Pasture.
 The board president, Harold F. Newton, who was concerned about the location, leaked the decision to the local press.
 The uproar that followed caused the board to decide on a new location for the science center and resulted in a new state statute making it necessary for any new structure built on the pasture to receive legislative approval.
-The statue known as "University of Wyoming Family" was installed in 1983 by UW professor Robert Russin in anticipation of the centennial celebration.
+The statue known as University of Wyoming Family was installed in 1983 by UW professor Robert Russin in anticipation of the centennial celebration.

 In the summer of 2004, Prexy's Pasture was remodeled as the first step in a two-part redesign project.
 The first step involved removing the asphalt roadway that circled the pasture and replacing it with concrete walkways to make the area a walking campus, as recommended by the 1966 and 1991 campus master plans.
 The grassy area was also increased, and new lampposts were installed for better lighting.
 The second phase of the project involved the construction of a plaza at each corner, featuring trees and rocks styled after the rocky outcrops of nearby Vedauwoo.
 Two of the plazas, Simpson Plaza and Cheney Plaza, have been completed.

 In 2015, several exhibits from the exhibition Sculpture: A Wyoming Invitational were featured along the exterior walkway.
 In addition to its primary use by students travelling to and from classes or socializing, the area is host to campus barbecues and fall welcome events.